 We are currently using the APPIC uniform application for Psychology Internship.
 As per APPIC’s instructions, applicants are to download the most current application from APPIC’s Web site: http://www.appic.org/match.
 Interested applicants need to submit the completed application form together with the following supporting materials: all graduate transcripts, three letters of reference (via the reference portal), and verification of readiness from the Director of Clinical Training (DCT portal) at the applicant’s school which certifies readiness for internship training.
-Additional information requested includes: a cover letter that states which track you are applying for (i.e., Infant/Child track, Child/Adult track, or Adult track), curriculum vita, de-identified therapy closing summary (please limit to 3 pages), and de-identified sample psychological assessment.
+Additional information requested includes: a cover letter that states which track you are applying for (i.e., Infant/Child track, Child/Adult track, or Adult track), curriculum vita, de-identified treatment summary (please limit to 3 pages), and de-identified sample psychological assessment.
+The treatment summary should include the following: presenting problem, demographic information, relevant history, diagnoses, theoretical case conceptualization, treatment plan and course of treatment (how therapy progressed and ended).
 All applications must be received no later than November 1.
 For additional questions regarding the aforementioned application materials please feel free to contact:

 Physical Address to contact Dr. Moore and/or Ms. Gould directly:

 Louisiana State University Health Sciences Center, School of Medicine

 New Orleans, LA 70112

 Phone: (504)903-9213; Email: firstname.lastname@example.org